DanielePetrarolo/pong.js/README.md

 =============
 Pong.js is a simple JavaScript library to let you add a custom pong game on your web applications.
 Just set up some basic option and let the library do the job.
+A ``<canvas>`` tag moved by ``requestAnimationFrame`` will be append on our document and the game will begin.
+To move the paddle we can use the keybord arrows, to start the game just press ENTER nad to pause the game push the space bar.